 Even though my annual spring homestead chores seem like a lot of work, the effort is well worth it.
 With all the maintenance that is taken care of in the spring, it lessens the burden of unexpected maintenance problems throughout the rest of the year.
 I can enter the summer season prepared, and I can concentrate on planting which takes most of my time during the summer.

 Take some time to write out an annual spring homestead chore list that works for you.
 You can make it in the form of a checklist or just a written list in a planner.
 Keep notes as you perform each chore as to what other tasks or chores may need to be done on future dates.
 You will be better prepared to go into the next season, you will feel less stressed, and it should make your homestead journey that much more rewarding.
+Also, make sure to keep up with yearly maintenance on your homestead too!

 Do you plan annually or by season?
 What tasks do you include?
 Please share your comments in the box below.